alexisrsantos/birthspr/README.md

-# birthspr
+# Births in Puerto Rico - emphasis in Hurricane Maria
-Births for Puerto Rico 2000-2018
+![Rplot02.png]